slamdev/baby-routine-tracker/hight-level-stories.md

 * **As a parent,** I want to open the app and immediately see when the baby last slept, ate, and had a diaper change on a single dashboard screen.
 * **As a parent,** I want to see a live timer for an ongoing sleep or feeding session so I know how long it has been.
 * **As a parent,** I want the dashboard to update in real-time when my partner logs a new activity on their device.
+* **As a parent,** I want to swipe left from the main dashboard to access the activity history instead of having a button, making navigation more intuitive and saving screen space.
+* **As a parent,** I want to swipe to different screens (History, Data Visualization, AI Sleep Plans) for a modern mobile app experience.

 ### **UI/UX & Responsiveness**